 (i) Translation

-Are you learning Japanese, and you’re confused about what the sentence in Kanji means?
+Are you learning Japanese and are confused about what the sentence in Kanji means?

 No problem!